Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Creditable Coverage

-Credible coverage is one of the following plans: group health plan, individual health plan, student health plan, Medicare, Medicaid, CHAMPUS and TRICARE, Federal Employees Health Benefits Program, Indian Health Service, Peace Corps, public health plan (such as those from the US Government, or a state government, or a foreign country), or Children’s Health Insurance Program (CHIP)
+Creditable coverage is one of the following: group health plan, individual health plan, student health plan, Medicare, Medicaid, CHAMPUS and TRICARE, Federal Employees Health Benefits Program, Indian Health Service, Peace Corps, public health plan (such as those from the US Government, or a state government, or a foreign country), Children’s Health Insurance Program (CHIP), or a state health insurance high risk pool.

 Deductible